Code-dot-mil/code.mil/FAQ.md

 That's awesome!
 Please contact us at code@dds.mil so we can start talking.

-##What happened as a result of community feedback during phase one?
-What happened to the draft Defense Open Source Agreement?
+##What happened to the draft Defense Open Source Agreement?

 The original open source strategy explored an innovative legal pathway of using contract law to attach widely adopted licenses to our projects.
 This strategy was encapsulated in the draft Defense Open Source Agreement.
 The developer community energetically responded to our call for comment, and we received a lot of great feedback.
 Thank you!